 Cache lives in .mlld/checkpoints/<script-name>/.

-The checkpoint directive registers a named marker for resume targeting:
+The checkpoint directive registers a named marker for resume targeting and can override resume behavior for the checkpoint scope that follows it:

 Named checkpoints are discovered from source before execution starts, so --resume "name" works even if a prior run failed before that checkpoint was reached.